oracle/accelerated-data-science/docs/source/user_guide/loading_data/connect_legacy.rst

 HTTP(S) Sources
 ===============

-To open a dataset from a remote web server source, use ``DatasetFactory.open()`` and specify the URL of the data:
+To open a dataset from a remote web server source, use ``ADSDatasetWithTarget`` and specify the URL of the data:

 .. code-block:: python3

-   ds = DatasetFactory.open('https://example.com/path/to/data.csv', target='label')
+  ds = ADSDatasetWithTarget(
+    df=pd.read_csv('https://example.com/path/to/data.csv'),
+    target='label'
+  )

 ``DatasetBrowser``